Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.DefenderCloud.md

 ## NOTES

-Microsoft Defender for APIs is a preview feature and has the following limitations:
+Microsoft Defender for APIs has the following limitations:

 - Not all regions are supported.
 - Only REST APIs published through Azure API Management are supported.